QS at COP29: What makes a university sustainable?

 Student-centric initiatives

 Future17 was also on the panel’s agenda.
-Future17 connects students with international organisations to develop solutions that address the UN SDGs.
+Future17 connects students with global and local organisations to develop actionable solutions that address the UN SDGs.

-We are also delighted that the Azerbaijan State University of Economics (UNEC) has joined the Future17 consortium of universities – the first from Central Asia.
+We are also delighted that the Azerbaijan State University of Economics (UNEC) has joined the Future17 consortium of universities – the first from Azerbaijan.

 For many students, a greener campus matters more than a high ranking